Locations:

 What is adenoid cystic carcinoma?

-Adenoid cystic carcinoma (ACC) is an uncommon type of cancer that usually develops in the salivary glands or other areas of the head and neck.
-Sometimes it can form in other parts of the body, including your skin, breast tissue, cervix or prostate gland.
-ACC tumors may be solid, round and hollow or they may have holes in them (like Swiss cheese).
+Adenoid cystic carcinoma (ACC) is an uncommon type of cancer that usually develops in your salivary glands or other areas of your head and neck.
+Sometimes, it can form in other parts of your body, including your skin, breast tissue, cervix or prostate gland.
+ACC tumors might be solid, round and hollow.
+Or they might have holes in them (like Swiss cheese).

 Advertisement